 Keep yourself accountable by auto-giving.

 While some of us are superstars at tracking every last nickel and dime, others seem to lose track of incoming and outgoing funds.
 For those of us who want to have a firmer grasp on the amount we’re giving back, ensuring that we’re hitting the marks we’ve set for ourselves, automating charitable contributions like you do other bills you pay (or contributions to retirement plans) can be an effective strategy.
 When we set up monthly, bi-annual or annual deductions, we have a consistent number to factor into our statements, and it may force us to check in on our accounts more often.
 “This is a huge benefit not only to the charity, but also to your own sense of peace around your personal finances.
-Use your passion for a charity to inspire at least moderate tracking of your spending,” Luzzatto explains.
+Use your passion for a charity to inspire at least moderate tracking of your spending,” says Certified Financial Planner Jennifer Luzzatto, president of Summit Financial Partners.

 Rally the troops to make an even bigger impact.